Contact Financial Aid

 There are three levels of this scholarship program:

 Award amounts are disbursed based on the number of credits a student is enrolled for by the end of the drop/add period for the first eight weeks of both fall and winter terms.
-The per credit-hour rate established by the Florida Department of Education for the 2017-2018 academic year is as follows:
+The tentative per credit-hour rates established by the Florida Department of Education for the 2018-2019 academic year are as follows:

 Florida Medallion Scholars: $160 per credit (subject to change based on final legislative approval)